Xomega-Net/Xomega.Docs/docs/framework/blazor/grid.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Xomega Framework provides a simple, yet quite powerful, Blazor component `XGrid` for showing the data from your [`DataListObject`](../common-ui/data-lists) in a tabular Bootstrap-styled grid.
-It provides some basic features such as paging, multi-column sorting, row selection and formatting the values in each cell.
+It provides some basic features such as paging, multi-column sorting, row selection, and formatting of the values in each cell.

 The following picture illustrates the results grid for a *Sales Order List* view, as well as the Blazor markup that is used to configure it.